 It is known that cancer involves uncontrolled cell growth and that the signaling pathway that regulates body size, known as Hippo, is also involved in cancer.
-In addition, it is known that an important role in cancer development plays YAP protein, which controls many types of tumors.
+In addition, it is known that an important role in cancer development plays YAP protein that controls many types of tumors.
 Now, researchers from Children's Hospital Boston have decided constant challenge: how to apply this knowledge in the treatment.
 In a study published in Nature Communications November 16, they show that YAP operates mainly through NUAK2.

 "Hippo signaling pathway, particularly YAP protein, it was hard to focus on drugs", - says senior researcher Fernando Camargo, Ph.D., program Boston Children's Stem Cell Research.
 "This is the first demonstration of" drug "molecule that can be targeted to tumors of any type caused by YAP".

 Although the study is associated with liver cancer, the results may be important for many cases of breast cancer caused by YAP, carcinoma of the head and neck, pancreatic cancer, Ovarian cancer and squamous cell skin cancer, adds Camargo.
 The team hopes to test this in future studies.